And we welcome you from deep in the heart of Texas today.

 No problem.

-Uh I'll I'll make a quick comment about the Olympics.
+I'll make a quick comment about the Olympics.

 I agree with you.

-I don't think we should punish the athletes um for the politics of uh China, but I do think that we should make a sort of political snub, and our diplomats and the presidents should not go to the Olympics.
+I don't think we should punish the athletes for the politics of China, but I do think that we should make a sort of political snub, and our diplomats and their presidents should not go to the Olympics, just to sort of send a message saying that.

 Isn't that just goofy?

-Our athletes are there, we're obviously participating.
+Our athletes are there.

-Shouldn't the athletes as they walk in, shouldn't part of their pride be knowing that the eyes of America are upon them, represented most ably by the president of their country.
+Shouldn't the athletes, as they walk in, shouldn't part of their pride be knowing that the eyes of America are upon them, represented most ably by the president of their country?

-Um I don't think it makes a difference, to be quite honest.
+I don't think it makes a difference, to be quite honest.

-I'll stick with it, but I understand.
+They'll stick with it, but I understand.

 All right, what else?

-All right, And uh I would also make a comment about um the uh education, uh how you're commenting about how, you know, in the cities it's not uh you know it's poor education, and um we're all you're also talking about how you know racism is a little bit more subtle these days, and I think it's definitely it's in the form of economics.
+And I would also make a comment about the education, how you're commenting about how, you know, in the cities, it's not, you know, it's poor education.

-And that's a prime example about not necessarily because of the color of your skin, but the fact that most African Americans are not making a lot of money, and they end up in these very poor neighborhoods in the city where no money is going to the schooling system, and they don't have the opportunity because it has nothing to do with work ethic or anything.
+And that's a prime example about not necessarily because of the color of your skin, but the fact that most African Americans are not making a lot of money and they end up in these very poor neighborhoods in the city where no money is going to the schooling system and they don't have the opportunity.

 Okay, just stop right there.